hex705/MPM503_PONG/readme.md

 If you make a controller that is based on some kind of continuous variable (dial etc).
 Then your controller will be categorized as ANALOG.

-In this situation, your second element ( index = 1 ) should tell PONG that you are ANALOG:
+In this situation, the first data added to EACH message will be a string indicating that you are ANALOG:

 Case / spelling as you see here: